-The admission figure for reception aged pupils at Emmaville is 60.
+From September 2018 the admission figure for reception aged pupils at Emmaville will be 60.

 Parents considering sending their children to Emmaville are warmly invited to contact school to arrange a visit.
 The visit will give prospective parents the opportunity to meet members of staff and discuss their child's individual needs.
 They will also be able to view all the facilities we can offer and collect a school prospectus.